rackerlabs/rackspace-how-to/content/rackspace-email-archiving/log-in-to-the-archive-manager.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-You can log in through the Cloud Office Control Panel by performing the following steps:
+### Log in to the Archive Manager

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) by using your Rackspace Cloud Office admin ID and password.
 2. Scroll down to the **Domains** section.
-In the far right column of this sections click the link titled **Email Archiving**
+In the far right column of this section, click **Email Archiving**.

    <img src="{% asset_path rackspace-email-archiving/log-in-to-the-archive-manager/domains_archive.png %}" />

-3. Locate and click the domain you want to log into the archive for.
+3. Select the domain for the archive that you want to log into, and then click **Manage My Archive**.

-4. Click the **Manage My Archive** button.
-You will be taken to the dashboard for the domain's archive.
+   The dashboard for the domain's archive displays.

    <img src="{% asset_path rackspace-email-archiving/log-in-to-the-archive-manager/manage_archive.png %}" />

-Once logged into your Rackspace Hosted Email Archive you can perform many additional functions such as [creating searches](/how-to/create-and-archive-search), [exporting searches](/how-to/export-archive-search-results-in-cloud-office), [adding archive users](/how-to/add-and-edit-archive-users-in-cloud-office) and more.
+After you are logged into your Rackspace Hosted Email Archive, you can perform many additional functions such as [creating searches](/how-to/create-and-archive-search), [exporting searches](/how-to/export-archive-search-results-in-cloud-office), [adding archive users](/how-to/add-and-edit-archive-users-in-cloud-office), and more.